prettymuchbryce/roguelikeboard/README.md

 [<img src="http://prettymuchbryce.s3.amazonaws.com/rlblogo.png">](http://bryce.is/building/roguelikeboard)

->roguelikeboard.jsx is a simple react.js component for rendering ASCII inspired roguelike boards on the web

 [Click here for a demonstration](http://bryce.is/building/roguelikeboard)

+####Summary
+roguelikeboard.jsx is a simple react.js component for rendering ASCII inspired roguelike boards on the web.
+A roguelike is a style of computer game usually characterized by procedural generation, permanent death, and ASCII graphics.
+If you want to learn more about roguelikes, visit [wikipedia](http://en.wikipedia.org/wiki/Roguelike).

 ####Installation
 First grab the source via `npm install roguelikeboard`, or download the project from github and snag `src/roguelikeboard.jsx`